eurolinux-enterprise-linux-sources/openlmi-storage/src/doc/admin/mof/LMI_StorageConfigurationService.rst

     **Parameters**

         *IN* ``string`` **ElementName**
             Requested volume group name.
-If this parameter is not provided, implementation will choose on it's own when creating the device.
+If this parameter is not provided, implementation will choose on its own when creating the device.

             When modifying a Volume Group, the VG will be renamed to this name.